header-langage

 • Median price deviation: $0.60 (should be $1.00)

-A median deviation of $0.60 means markets frequently deviate by 40%.
-This is not "near efficient"; this is "massively exploitable."
+A median deviation of $0.60 means the market regularly deviates by 40%.
+This is not "close to efficient," this is "readily exploitable on a large scale."

 Identifying arbitrage is one problem.
-Calculating the optimal arbitrage trade is another.
+Calculating the optimal arbitrage trade is another problem.

 You can't simply "take an average" or "adjust the price a bit."
-You need to project the current market state into the arbitrage-free feasible space while preserving the informational structure in prices.
+You need to project the current market state onto a no-arbitrage feasible space while preserving the informational structure in the prices.

-The most intuitive idea is to find the nearest "valid price" to the current price and then trade the difference.
+The most intuitive idea is: find the closest "feasible price" to the current price and then trade the difference.

 In mathematical terms, it is to minimize the Euclidean distance: ||μ - θ||²

-However, this has a fatal flaw: it treats all price changes as equal.
+But there is a fatal problem: it treats all price changes as equal.

 Why?
 Because prices represent implied probabilities.
 Going from 50% to 60% is a mild viewpoint adjustment.
-Going from 5% to 15% is a huge belief reversal — an almost impossible event suddenly becoming "somewhat possible."
+Going from 5% to 15% is a massive belief reversal—a nearly impossible event suddenly becoming "somewhat possible."

 Imagine you are weighing yourself.
-Going from 70 kg to 80 kg, you would say "I gained a bit of weight."
-But going from 30 kg to 40 kg (if you are an adult) would be "going from near death to severe malnutrition."
-Both are a 10 kg change, but the significance is entirely different.
-Prices are the same — price changes closer to 0 or 1 carry more information.
+Going from 70 kg to 80 kg, you might say, "I gained a bit of weight."
+But going from 30 kg to 40 kg (if you are an adult), that's "going from near death to severe malnutrition."
+Despite both being a 10 kg change, the meaning is entirely different.
+Prices work the same way—price changes closer to 0 or 1 carry more information.

 Polymarket's market makers use LMSR (Logarithmic Market Scoring Rule)[4], where prices fundamentally represent a probability distribution.

-In this structure, the correct distance metric is not the Euclidean distance but the Bregman Divergence.[5]
+In this structure, the correct distance measure is not Euclidean distance but Bregman Divergence.[5]

-For LMSR, the Bregman Divergence becomes the KL Divergence (Kullback-Leibler Divergence)[6] — a metric that measures the "information distance" between two probability distributions.
+For LMSR, Bregman Divergence becomes KL Divergence (Kullback-Leibler Divergence)[6]—a metric of "informational distance" measuring between two probability distributions.

-You don't need to remember the formula.
+You don't need to remember the formulas.
 You just need to understand one thing:

-The KL Divergence automatically assigns higher weight to "changes near extreme prices."
-A change from $0.05 to $0.15 is "farther" under the KL Divergence than a change from $0.50 to $0.60.
-This aligns with our intuition — changes near extreme prices imply a larger information impact.
+KL Divergence automatically gives more weight to "changes near extreme prices."
+A change from $0.05 to $0.15 is "farther" under KL Divergence than a change from $0.50 to $0.60.
+This aligns perfectly with our intuition—changes at extreme prices imply a greater informational impact.

 Bregman Projection vs Euclidean Projection

-This is one of the key conclusions the original author referred to throughout the paper:
+This is one of the key conclusions the original author refers to throughout the paper:

-The maximum guaranteed profit that any trade can achieve is equal to the distance from the current market state to the arbitrage-free space's Bregman projection.
+The maximum guaranteed profit any trade can achieve is equal to the Bregman projection distance from the current market state to the arbitrage-free space.

 In other words, the further the market price is from the "valid space," the more money can be made.
 And the Bregman projection will tell you: